How k9 works

 This document describes how k9 assesses AWS accounts and delivers reports to you.

 This figure illustrates the logical architecture of the system:

 The major components within the system are:

 Customer-managed components: Customers have one to many AWS accounts that k9 will monitor and assess.
-Customers also provide a KMS encryption key and S3 bucket where assessment reports will be delivered to as part of a Secure Inbox implementation.
-These resources are often hosted by the customer’s ‘Security’ account.
+Customers also host a KMS encryption key and S3 bucket in their own AWS account (usually the customer’s ‘Security’ account). k9 delivers access reports to that bucket as part of a Secure Inbox implementation.

 k9-managed components: k9 operates the IAM access assessment and report delivery processes from a dedicated AWS account.